- 29 May 2025

-This document provides three simple examples of how to access a data transfer on your computer’s command-line interface.
-This method is ideal to view, copy and sync the data transfer from the Bobsled-managed container to your own container.
-However, a data transfer can be accessed and consumed in production from any Azure client with the account that has been granted access to the share.
+The examples below demonstrate how to access the data using a command-line interface (CLI).
+This method is ideal for browsing, copying, or syncing files from the Bobsled-managed container to your own Azure container.
+While the CLI is used here for simplicity, data can also be accessed in production using any Azure-compatible client, as long as the requesting account has been granted access to the destination.

 Prerequisites

-• An access method must be configured in Bobsled.
+An access method must be configured in the Share:

-• Consumer Managed Application: an Azure Multi-tenant application must be configured access in Bobsled.
+Consumer-Managed Application: an Azure Multi-tenant application must be configured for access in Bobsled.
 In order to consume the data via this method, you must know your application's access credentials.

 There are two main ways to consume your transfer via the access data;